rabbitmq/rabbitmq-website/site/tutorial-six-python.md

  * If the RPC server is too slow, you can scale up by just running another one.
 Try running second `rpc_server.py` in a new console.
- * On the client side, the RPC call requires sending one message and receiving one message.
+ * On the client side, the RPC call requires sending and receiving only one message.
 No synchronous calls like `queue_declare` are required.
-This leads to a significant performance boost against naive implementations.
+As a result the RPC client needs only one network roundtrip for a single RPC request.

 Our code is still pretty simplistic and doesn't try to solve more complex problems, like: